 Today, in a world geared towards experts and specialisms, we seem to have conveniently remembered the first part of Smith’s economic theory, but forgotten the second.
 Smith was serious in laying a responsibility on employers to develop workers and protect their mental health.
 Nowadays, much is talked about innovation within business, but it’s difficult to achieve where there is no cross-fertilisation and where people’s identities are defined by rigid professional silos (the same problem applies to scientific discovery).
 A look at the jamboree of specialised conferences, awards and professional accreditations available online today, not to mention the advice to job-seekers to tailor their CVs, is proof that polymaths are unwelcome in 21st-century businesses.
 The point is: erecting boundaries around work is a lucrative business in itself for some.

 Our obsession with rationality is, I think, another reason why we have become less tolerant of polymaths.
 Metrics have narrowed our field of decision-making, not broadened it; nobody bothers to test things that are counter-intuitive (and it’s difficult to test across disciplinary boundaries anyway).
 Even the way that we consume information has become increasingly segmented and the current digital mantra is one of targeting; of specialism.
 Where we have gained a malleable workforce, what we have lost in terms of originality – and, crucially, the ability to compete – is massive.
-It is probably one of the greatest tragedies of our age that, as Robert Twigger has written, “The average job now is done by someone who is stationary in front of some kind of screen.
-Someone who has just one overriding interest is tunnel-visioned, a bore, but also a specialist, an expert.
-Welcome to the monopathic world, a place where only the single-minded can thrive.”
+It is probably one of the greatest tragedies of our age that, as Robert Twigger has written, the average job is now done by someone “who is tunnel-visioned, a bore, but also a specialist, an expert.
+Welcome to the monopathic world, a place where only the single-minded can thrive”.